Jaja-owiny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations - Script prints all possible combination of letters, in small letters,with exception of 'oo'.
 13-print_float - Script prints a number with two decimal places.
 100-decimal_to_hexadecimal - Script converts a numberfrom base 10 to base 16.
+101-rot13 - Scipt encodes and decodes text using the rot3 encryption.